A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Numerical Studies

-Finally, we study the performance of the HOOI-based Algorithm \ref{alg: Commu Dete of tensor block model} in tensor co-clustering recovery and do a comparison of it with T-HOSVD, ST-HOSVD, and O-HOOI based clustering algorithms.
+Finally, we study the performance of HOOI based Algorithm \ref{alg: Commu Dete of tensor block model} in tensor co-clustering recovery and do a comparison of it with T-HOSVD, ST-HOSVD, O-HOOI.
 In this simulation, we generate $\bcT = \bcB \times_1 \bPi_1 \times_2 \bPi_2 \times_3 \bPi_3$ such that $\{\bPi_i\}_{i=1}^3$ have balanced cluster size and $\bcB = \frac{\bcB_0}{\min_i \sigma_r\left(\cM_i(\bcB_0) \right)} \lambda $ with $\bcB_0 \overset{i.i.d.}\sim N(0,1)$.
-The error metric we consider is the average cocluster membership misclassification error rate in \eqref{eq: misclassification error rate}.
+The error metric we consider is the averaged cocluster membership misclassification error rate in \eqref{eq: misclassification error rate}.
 The performance of Algorithm \ref{alg: Commu Dete of tensor block model} under $p \in \{50,80 \}, r \in \{3,5,8 \}, \sigma = 1, \lambda = \alpha \cdot \frac{r^{3/2}}{p^{3/4}} \sigma$ is presented in Figure \ref{fig: simulation3}(a).
 We can see the misclassification error decreases as the signal strength increases and cocluster number decreases.
 The comparison of Algorithm \ref{alg: Commu Dete of tensor block model} and T-HOSVD, ST-HOSVD, O-HOOI based spectral clustering is given in Figure \ref{fig: simulation3}(b) under the same setting with $r = 5$.
-Again, HOOI-based algorithm has the best performance in cocluster recovery.
+Again, HOOI based algorithm has the best performance in cocluster recovery.
 O-HOOI and ST-HOSVD perform similarly here and both of them are much better than T-HOSVD.